Rachael-source/CAPTSTONE-PROJECT-LITA/README.md

 The sales performance analysis of a retail shope aims to review key insights top selling products, regional performance and monthly sales trends.
 The analysis on this project will identify the key issues or opportunities and provide recommendations to achieve specific outcome.

 ### BUSINESS PROBLEM/OPPURNITY
-This analysis will review insights that will determine the top sold products.
-Products that brought low or high sales should be indicated so as to determine their relevance in this business.
-Regions where more revenue was generated, should be given better opportunities in the business line.
+This analysis will review insights that will determine the top sold products that brought low or high sales should be indicated so as to determine their relevance in this business and regions where more revenue were generated, should be given better opportunities in the business line.
 ### PROJECT OBJECTIVES
-This is to determine the amount of revenue generated from January to December By the end of this analysis, products with low returns should be reconsidered. while those with good return should be promoted.
+This is to determine the amount of revenue generated from January to December.
+By the end of this analysis, products with low returns should be reconsidered while those with good return should be promoted.
-This analysis will determine which of the business line is to be focused on.
-And the area to improve on.
+This analysis will determine which of the business line is to be focused on and the area to improve on.

-### DATA SOURCES
+### DATA SOURCE
-Accounting software
 Sales databases
 ### DATA TOOLS USED (Excel)
 - Pivot tables